pnucolab/ssam/docs/userguide/03-data.rst

 Download VISp data
 ------------------

-In this tutorial we work with data of the murine primary visual cortex (VISp) profiled using multiplexed smFISH.
-Further details are available in the SSAM publication (Park, et. al. 2019).
+In this tutorial we work with a filtered subset of the spot data of the murine primary visual cortex (VISp) profiled using multiplexed smFISH.

+To access the full dataset, please refer to this Zenodo record: https://zenodo.org/record/3478502

-First, download the data and unpack it:
+First, download the data:

 ::

-   curl "https://zenodo.org/record/3478502/files/supplemental_data_ssam_2019.zip?download=1" -o zenodo.zip
+   curl "https://s3.amazonaws.com/starfish.data.spacetx/spacetx-website/data/smFISH_Allen/s3_spot_table.csv" -o s3_spot_table.csv
-   unzip zenodo.zip

 Load data into python
 ---------------------